Edge Hill University: Governance

-The University's Founding Chancellor was Tanya Byron, a clinical psychologist, journalist, author and broadcaster.
+The university's Chancellor is Dawn Airey, appointed in 2023.
+The founding Chancellor was Tanya Byron, a clinical psychologist, journalist, author and broadcaster.
 Byron served in the role from 2008 to 2018.

 The Pro-Chancellor is Clive Edwards who also serves as chair of the Board of Governors.

-The current Vice-Chancellor is John Cater, who has held the post since 1993.
+The current interim Vice-Chancellor is Linda Brady.
+The previous post holder John Cater, held the post from 1993 to his retirement in January 2025..
 He received a CBE in the 2015 Queen's birthday honours.
 As a social geographer, he has published extensively on race, housing, economic development and public policy and co-authored major research studies for the Social Science Research Council, the Commission for Racial Equality and their successor bodies.
-The current Deputy Vice-Chancellor is Steve Igoe.
-The current Pro Vice-Chancellors are Mark Allanson who joined the University in August 2014 after working for Higher Education Funding Council for England and Lynda Brady who joined in April 2014, having previously worked for Open University.